inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 While a test is waiting, a "User Action Required" modal dialog is displayed to the user with the message defined in the `wait` call.
 The modal includes a **Cancel** button, which can be used to end the test run if the tester does not want to or cannot complete the requested action.

-If a `timeout` is provided, the modal displays a live countdown of the remaining seconds.
-When the countdown reaches zero, the test run expires and will no longer respond to incoming requests — the only option at that point is to click **CANCEL** to end the run and try again.
+The "User Action Required" modal displays a live countdown of the remaining seconds before the timeout is reached.
+When the countdown reaches zero, the test run expires and will no longer respond to incoming requests — the only option at that point is to click **CANCEL** to end the run.

 [`wait` in the API
 docs](/inferno-core/docs/Inferno/DSL/Results.html#wait-instance_method)